-

 FAQs

-(from the official FAQ or responses to the official rules question form)
+(from the official FAQ or responses to the official rules question form)Reviews

-Just like a reviewer above, I tried to use this card in a self-sustained fighter build, and it feels like the combo was specifically designed for these kind of builds, because everything just clicks with this one.
+Just like the reviewer above, I tried to use this card in a self-sustained fighter build, and it feels like the combo was specifically designed for these kind of builds, because everything just clicks with this one.
 I'll describe a somewhat different combination of cards that provides a lot more consistency and action compression but less burst potential.
 Daisy seems like the most effective choice for this combo since she gets a built-in extra action to use her newfound weapon.
 Here's what the core of this deck looks like.

-1. Gray's Anatomy is our bread and butter.
+Gray's Anatomy is our bread and butter.
 I find it sufficient to only have one copy, because Research Librarian, Whitton Greene and The Raven Quill can all fetch it from anywhere, even from the discard pile.

-2. The Raven Quill is the enabler that both helps us find our book of choice and virtually grants it a weapon status by making it not provoke AoOs.
+The Raven Quill is the enabler that both helps us find our book of choice and virtually grants it a weapon status by making it not provoke AoOs.
 The upgrades we want are "Living Quill" (to ignore AoOs), "Spectral Binding" (to free one hand for Daisy's signature weakness), "Mystic Vane" (not necessary, but since we want to succeed by 3 on our Gray's Anatomy tests to deal max damage, it will make it much more comfartable to do so, especially on standart) and "Supernatural Record" (to play the Anatomy from anywhere while also compressing an action).

-3. Ancient Stone (Knowledge of the Elders) is the source of damage that will be amplified by Gray's Anatomy.
+Ancient Stone (Knowledge of the Elders) is the source of damage that will be amplified by Gray's Anatomy.
 With just one secret spent and card drawn we can hit enemies consistently for 4 damage without ever directly attacking them.
 To find the stones as soon as possible also grab Whitton Greene, and to keep it full of sectets I'd also suggest Enraptured and Ariadne's Twine, but keep in mind that even 6 secrets, which I'd say is an average amount, can net you up to 24 damage.

-4. Empirical Hypothesis is what gives us actionless card draw to activate Ancient Stone and deal 1 damage from the Anient Stone + 3 from Anatomy's amplification.
+Empirical Hypothesis is what gives us actionless card draw to activate Ancient Stone and deal 1 damage from the Anient Stone + 3 from Anatomy's amplification.
 The best part is that the Hypothesis works amazingly well with no upgrades.
 Always choose "succeed by 3" condition because you're already looking to succeed by 3 on your Gray's Anatomy test, which will happen very often since you're testing at skill value of at least 7 against test difficulty of 1.
 If you have some extra XP, I also suggest taking "Alternative Hypothesis" and "Independent Variable" upgrades that will let you generate 2 evidence per turn instead of just 1 as long as you defeat an enemy, which is rather trivial to do with this build.

 4.5.
 As a plan B in case of not drawing Empirical Hypothesis for the whole game you can take Ancestral Knowledge, which will provide you with 5 instances of 4 damage from the start of every scenario while also being a great card on its own.